Anwarsha7/resumeparser/README.md

     ```bash
     pip install -r requirements.txt
     ```
+    *(Ensure your `requirements.txt` includes `pymongo` and all other necessary packages).*

+5.  **Configure Environment Variables (MongoDB Atlas Connection):**
+    This application requires a connection string to your MongoDB Atlas cluster.
+It's best practice to store this in an environment variable.
+    *   Create a `.env` file in the root of your project (ensure `.env` is listed in your `.gitignore` file to avoid committing credentials).
+    *   Add your MongoDB Atlas connection string to the `.env` file, for example:
+        ```env
+        MONGODB_URI="mongodb+srv://<username>:<password>@<cluster-url>/<database-name>?retryWrites=true&w=majority"
+        ```
+    *   Replace `<username>`, `<password>`, `<cluster-url>`, and `<database-name>` with your actual credentials and database details.
+    *   Your application code (e.g., in `app.py`) should be configured to read this environment variable (e.g., using `os.getenv('MONGODB_URI')` or a library like `python-dotenv`).

-5.  **Download NLP models:**
+6.  **Download NLP models:**
     ```bash
     python -m spacy download en_core_web_sm
     python -m nltk.downloader punkt words stopwords
     ```
-    *(Added `stopwords` as it's commonly used with NLTK for text processing)*

-6.  **Run the application:**
+7.  **Run the application:**
     ```bash
     python app.py
     ```

 The application will be accessible at: `http://localhost:5000`

 ---

-## ▶️ Usage
+## ▶️ Usage Instructions

-Once the application is running locally:
+Once the application is running locally or accessed via the live demo link:

-1. Open your web browser and navigate to `http://localhost:5000`.
+### For Candidates:
+1. Navigate to `http://localhost:5000` (or the live demo link).
+2. Register for a new candidate account or log in if you already have one.
-2. You will see the main page with an option to upload a resume.
+3. You will be directed to the resume upload page.
-3. Click on "Choose File", select a PDF resume from your local machine, and click "Upload".
+4. Click "Choose File", select your PDF resume, and click "Upload".

-4. The application will process the resume and display the extracted information in a structured format on the dashboard.
-5. You can then view the details or upload another resume.
+### For Recruiters:
+1. Navigate to `http://localhost:5000` (or the live demo link).
+2. Register for a new recruiter account or log in.
+3. You will be directed to the admin dashboard where you can see candidate resumes.
+4. Download the resumes you wish to process.
+5. Navigate to the "Resume Parser" section/page (the main index page as you described).
+6. Upload a downloaded (or any other) PDF resume for parsing.
+7. View the extracted information.
+8. Utilize the sorting features to analyze and compare candidate data.

 ---